 A professional custom closet starts with an in-home measurement — someone who's done hundreds of closets measuring your specific space and noting every detail that affects the design.
 Then you get a 3D preview showing exactly what your closet will look like, down to the hardware finish and drawer placement.

 The materials are a different league from what's available at retail.
 Our systems use ¾" furniture-grade board with thermally fused laminate — the same material used in high-end kitchen cabinets.
-Drawers are solid hardwood with dovetail joints and soft-close slides, not the plastic-runner particle board drawers in a kit system.
+Drawers are solid hardwood with dovetail joints and soft-close slides, not the light-duty drawer boxes and basic slides common in kit systems.
 Everything is USA-manufactured.

 What it costs

-Professional custom closets in Wisconsin typically run $2,500–$4,000 for reach-ins and $5,000–$8,000 for walk-ins.
-That's more than a DIY kit, but the gap is smaller than most people assume when you factor in the real cost of a quality DIY build (not the cheapest wire kit, but a comparable modular system with drawers and accessories).
+Professionally designed closet systems in Wisconsin typically run $2,500–$4,000 for reach-ins and $5,000–$8,000 for walk-ins.
+That's more than a basic kit, but the gap is smaller than most people assume when you factor in the real cost of a quality self-managed build with drawers and accessories.

 Read our full pricing guide for detailed breakdowns.